111hemant111/line_follower/README.md

 A robot based on Infrared transmitters and receivers to track a black line on white backdrop.

 ## Status
 Completed.
+Scope for improvisation.
 Last update Mar 2016.

 ## License